 - How to MIrror Your Screen to a TV or Monitor and Increase your Battery Life

-The video recording tool is part of the Xbox app that comes installed by default in Windows 10.
+The screen recording tool is part of the Xbox app that comes installed by default in Windows 10.
 Xbox Game Bar recently received some major updates to make it more useful, so you can now take screenshots and even make memes.

 1. Open the app you want to record.
-Unfortunately, the tool can't capture some programs, such as File Manager, or the entire desktop, but it does work in regular apps, whether from the Windows Store or desktop apps.
+Unfortunately, the screen recorder tool can't capture some programs, such as File Manager, or the entire desktop, but it does work in regular apps, whether from the Windows Store or desktop apps.

 3. Check the "Yes, this is a game" checkbox to load the Game Bar.
-This is the procedure whether you are recording a game or another kind of app.
+This is the procedure whether you are screen recording a game or another kind of app.

 4. Click on the Start Recording button (or Win + Alt + R) to begin capturing video.

 5. Stop the recording by clicking on the red recording bar that will be on the top right of the program window.
 (If it disappears on you, press Win + G again to bring the Game Bar back.)

 That's it!
 You'll find your recorded videos, which are MP4 files, under the Videos folder in a subfolder called Captures.
 You'll also find them in the Xbox app under the Game DVR menu, where you can trim a video and share it on Xbox live (if it's a game).